 Speaker: Molly Knowles, Senior Program Officer, CHCS

-M. Knowles will discuss CHCS’ upcoming brief, Improving Access to Care for People with Complex Needs in Rural Communities.
-She will highlight three innovative approaches that states and rural communities can use to expand and better coordinate care for people with complex needs.
+M. Knowles discussed CHCS’ brief, State Innovations in Improving Access to Care for Adults with Complex Needs in Rural Communities.
+She highlighted three innovative approaches that states and rural communities can use to expand and better coordinate care for people with complex needs.

 III.
 Program Examples: North Dakota’s Home- and Community-Based Services Differential Rates, South Dakota’s Health Homes Program, and a Microtransit Model in Southwest Virginia